rewired-gh/astro-blog-rewired/src/content/post/blog-arch.md

 #### Dynamic Item

 This transition effect is used on post titles on the home page during hover and on the items in the table of contents.
-To make the transition buttery smooth, it consists of these ingredients:
+To make the transition buttery smooth, I added the following ingredients:

 - Blur filter
 - Size change